juanmcasillas/VideoSync/README.md

 ## RUNNING PLATFORMS & STATUS

-* Currently works on Windows 7 and MacOS 10.8.5 (my computers).
+* Currently works on Windows 7, Windows 10 and MacOS 10.13.6.

-* Based on Python 2.7 with the following dependencies:
+* Based on Python 3.11 with the following dependencies:
     - OpenCV
     - PIL (PILLOW)
     - PyGame
     - FITParse
-    - GPXPy
+    - GPXPy (used my own modified version)
     - NumPy
-    (among others).
+    - Hachoir
+    - Imutils
+    - TimeCode

 This project is multi-platform, and should work on Linux without problems.
 Currently the distribution status of this work is